United States Navy submarine bases: History

 The United States Navy designated Naval Submarine Base New London as the first submarine base.
 Naval Submarine Base New London was commissioned in 1916 as a dedicated submarine base.

 Due to the Japanese hostilities in China and the South Pacific in 1939 the US Congress approved plans for building submarine bases and seaplane bases at Dutch Harbor Alaska, Kodiak, Alaska, Midway Atoll, and Wake Island.

 The ship USS Wyoming (BM-10) built in 1902 was used as the first submarine tender.
 The USS Wyoming and other Arkansas-class monitors were converted into submarine tenders, as they had low sides, good for mooring a submarine on her side.
 The submarine tender refueled and resupplied the submarines.
-The submarine tender allowed the submarine to operate at its patrol area long, operating out of advanced bases in the field.
+The submarine tender allowed the submarine to operate at its patrol area longer, operating out of advanced bases in the field.
 This reduced the need to return to permanent bases farther away.
-Other early Submarine Tenders, Auxiliary Submarine ship, known as "AS", were USS Alert (AS-4), USS Camden (AS-6) US Rainbow (AS-7) and USS Canopus (AS-9).
-The USS Beaver was the first specially built submarine tender, completed in 1918.
+Other early submarine tenders, Auxiliary Submarine ship, known as "AS", were USS Alert (AS-4), USS Camden (AS-6) US Rainbow (AS-7) and USS Canopus (AS-9).
+The USS Beaver was the first purpose built submarine tender, completed in 1918.
 Other submarine tenders were built by conversions.
 The demand for submarine bases during World War 2 was so great that many specially built submarine tenders were built.
-Submarine Tender carried fuel for the submarines, food for the crew, and living quarters for the crew to rest while the sub was being serviced.
+Submarine tenders carried fuel for the submarines, food for the crew, and living quarters for the crew to rest while the sub was being serviced.
 The ship's depot would have all the supplies that the submarine needed to get back on patrol.
-Submarine bases that had limited or no land facilities used submarine Tender at the advanced submarine bases.
+Submarine bases that had limited or no land facilities used submarine tender at the advanced submarine bases.
 The USS Fulton, commissioned on 7 December 1914, was the first of the Fulton-class submarine tenders.
-Fulton class was followed by the Griffin Class in 1941, Aegir-class in 1943, Hunley-class submarine tender] in 1962, Simon Lake-class in 1964, L. Y. Spear-class in 1970, Emory S. Land-class in 1974, Emory S. Land Class in 1979.
+Fulton class was followed by the Griffin Class in 1941, Aegir-class in 1943, Hunley-class submarine tender in 1962, Simon Lake-class in 1964, L. Y. Spear-class in 1970, Emory S. Land-class in 1974, Emory S. Land Class in 1979.

 The current US Navy fleet of nuclear submarines never need to be refueled.
 Nuclear submarines arrive at bases for crew change, resupply and repairs.
 Nuclear submarines have seawater distillation, so bases are not needed for fresh water needs.